The sodium blood test measures the amount of sodium in the blood.

 Sodium is a substance that the body needs to work properly.
 Sodium is found in most foods.
 The most common form of sodium is sodium chloride, which is table salt.

-Your blood sodium level represents a balance between the sodium and water in the food and drinks you consume and the amount in urine.
+Your blood sodium level represents a balance between the sodium and water in the food and drinks you consume and the amount in your urine.
 A small amount is lost through stool and sweat.

 Many things can affect this balance.
 Your doctor may order this test if you: